Public Policy Internships

 The Santa Cruz Community FarmersMarkets internship positions require 6 – 10 hours of work per week.
 The focus of these internships is to learn the basic mechanics of running farmers’ markets and to support SCCFM’s educational and community outreach projects.
 There are also opportunities for students with special interests and skills such as photography, research, graphic design, event planning, etc.

-Interns learn on the ground and with support from market managers and the Education and Events Coordinator.
+Interns learn on the ground and with support from market managers and the Communication and Programs Manager.
 Work responsibilities include set-up and breakdown of farmersmarkets and running the information table.
 The information table is the market hub for the CalFresh Program (EBT/foodstamps) and other food access programs.
 Interns also assist with the organization and production of The Foodshed Project (FSP) and other educational event series at the markets.

 Summer interns have the opportunity to work with teen staff - graduates of the youth empowerment program “Food What?!”.
 Spring and summer interns may also have the opportunity to support event planning and production for the Pop-Up Breakfast Series at the Westside and Scotts Valley markets between June and August.